 Despite all the seriousness of your LinkedIn profile, don’t forget about the importance of the profile picture.
-Make sure your profile picture is recent and looks like you do right now.
+Make sure your profile picture is recent and looks like you do now.
 Choose a portrait picture, where your face takes up not less than 60% of the photo, this way it will be easier for people to recognize you.
 Don’t choose long-distance photos or artistic captures where you can not see the face clearly.

-The headline doesn’t automatically have to be your job title, you can use it as a moto, or the main paragraph that explains why you love doing what you do, what drives you, or what your professional goals and aspirations are.
+The headline doesn’t automatically have to be your job title, you can use it as a motto, or the main paragraph that explains why you love doing what you do, what drives you, or what your professional goals and aspirations are.
 Be free and creative!

 Buzzwords are words that are so popular on LinkedIn that sometimes you don’t even notice them because they are so abundant.
 Moreover, algorithms often filter these parasitic words.
 Try to avoid generalizations and buzzwords such as, «passionate leader», «creative», «innovative», «revolutionary» etc. Words like that don’t have as much sense and weight as they did before and sometimes it can be hard to understand if the person referring to them, actually has all these qualities and skills.

-A quantity of professional connections shows how successful you are in your field, how your coworkers and colleagues communicate with you and what your role is in the professional community.
-Don’t hesitate to add people you know using email addresses, search and mutual connections.
+A quantity of professional connections shows how successful you are in your field, how your coworkers and colleagues communicate with you, and what your role is in the professional community.
+Don’t hesitate to add people you know using email addresses, search, and mutual connections.
 Make sure to accept connection requests to build a bigger network.

 Your skills are very important for any future employer because he or she also has a list of requirements with which your profile will be eventually compared.
 List your professional and soft skills, but always be true and stay relevant.
-Place your key skills at the beginning of the list finalizing it with less important competences.
+Place your key skills at the beginning of the list finalizing it with less important competencies.

-Endorsements are the key to increase your credibility meaning that your colleagues or partners appreciate your professional skills.
+Endorsements are the key to increasing your credibility meaning that your colleagues or partners appreciate your professional skills.
 Don’t hesitate to ask your community for a relevant endorsement and do the same for others: confirm the skills of your colleagues that you value the most.

 LinkedIn groups are an important part of professional networking, where you can meet an expert that you were looking for and make a connection for future projects.
 Also, through the groups, you can be notified about any important meetings and conferences happening soon that you might have missed.

 LinkedIn is a social network, so try to be socially active there.
 Share your latest achievements and react to other people’s success.
-This will not only create a warm atmosphere and a good vibe but will also show your future employers or partners your professional life, challenges you accepted and overcame as well as your engagement in the work.
+This will not only create a warm atmosphere and a good vibe but will also show your future employers or partners your professional life, the challenges you accepted and overcame as well as your engagement in the work.